bentlartson/galaxianhelloworld/README.md

 ## Running

 Note that this project will only assemble an executable ROM - it does not contain any source code to assemble any tile ROMs, and in fact assumes the use of the default Galaxian tile ROMs.
-To run it, simply assemble the program, and copy the 2K output binary over the first ROM image you would find in a standard Galaxian 5 ROM set.
-In the case of the MAME 'galaxian' ROMSET, this would be the file 'galmidw.u'.
+To run it, simply assemble the program, and copy the 2K output binary over the first program ROM image you would find in a standard Galaxian 5 ROM set.
+In the case of the MAME 'galaxian' ROM set, this would be the file 'galmidw.u'.

 ## Other